kishorrit/MLF/Chapter 9.md

 $$p = f(x,z)$$

-Given these two functions, the following identity holds,if the confounding variable has a mean of zero over all features $x$:
+Given these two functions, the following identity holds, if the confounding variable has a mean of zero over all features:

 $$
 \mathbb{E}[y|x,z] = \mathbb{E}[g(p,x)|x,z] =